The time has come to sell your home and so many questions are running through your head.

 |Save the seller THOUSANDS with a low flat fee instead of high commission||☓||✓|

-It is important to note that there are numerous terms used to describe a flat fee MLS listing service, in addition, to other discounted real estate services.
+It is important to note that there are numerous terms used to describe these types of listings, in addition, to other discounted real estate services.

-When it comes to flat fee MLS listing services, the term “a la carte” is often preferred, as the service is not limited but driven by more choices on the consumer’s end.
+When it comes to listing your house on the MLS for a flat-fee and limiting the additional services provide, the term “a la carte” is often preferred, as the service is not limited but driven by more choices on the consumer’s end.

 There is also some confusion caused by other nontraditional services from real estate brokerages that charge a flat fee of a couple or few thousand dollars to sell your home instead of a commission, but is not the same as a flat fee MLS listing.

-When discussing the use of a flat fee MLS service, be aware of this shifting terminology and ensure that everyone is on the same page.
+When discussing the use of this service, be aware of this shifting terminology and ensure that everyone is on the same page.

 First, you’ll need to find a state licensed real estate broker that offers this service.